-SVG and CSS3 animations are amongst the most trending topics in web development right now.
+SVG and CSS3 animations are among the most trending topics in web development.
 This is thanks to the fact that we are beginning to move away from the need to use heavy imagery and animation files to display our content, and instead designers are learning how to mimic those exact animations using native languages to the browser.
-Dennis Gaebel Jr is giving us a rundown of using CSS clipping to achieve stunning animation effects, on top of using stunning vector visuals.
+Dennis Gaebel Jr gives us a rundown of using CSS clipping to achieve stunning animation effects and using stunning vector visuals.

-Expressive has been a coined term in the developer community for quite some tem.
-Expressive is a term loosely borrowed from the concept of expressiveness in programming languages.
+For some time, Expressive has been a term in the developer community.
+It is a term loosely borrowed from the concept of expressiveness in programming languages.
 A programming language is generally considered expressive if it allows you to naturally express your thoughts in code that is easy to understand.
-Generally, ‘expressive’ is not anything new, and developers have talked about this for years before, but every time a new feature is released in the wild, it takes some times for developers and especially designers to adapt to their expressive workflow, so sometimes projects can get all messy and caught up in too many functions trying to work all at once.
+Generally, ‘expressive’ is not anything new.
+Developers have talked about this for years before.
+Still, every time a new feature is released in the wild, it takes some times for developers and especially designers to adapt to their expressive workflow, so sometimes projects can get all messy and caught up in too many functions trying to work all at once.
 Expressive is the lightweight approach to writing code that works well, looks good, and is easy to maintain.
 Use this as a style guide, and don’t forget to express your gratitude to the author; John Polacek.

 Animation in Responsive Design

-As learned throughout the article already, animations and responsive are two very hot topics for designers, and combining the two together is becoming increasingly more interesting to those who wish to truly test the limits of modern web development abilities.
+As learned throughout the article, animations and responsive are two very hot topics for designers, and combining the two is becoming increasingly more interesting to those who wish to test the limits of modern web development abilities.
 Val Head published a very insightful article about using CSS3 animations within responsive web designs, and how to best present these animations where they don’t lose their value.
-The article is populated with several showcase demos from other successful websites who have established their animations on both desktop and mobile devices.
+Occupies the article with several showcase demos from other successful websites that have established their animations on desktop and mobile devices.

 Why I’m Excited About Native CSS Variables

-CSS Custom Properties are also known as Variables, helping CSS3 devs to fasten up the CSS3 developing process by enabling dynamic functionality.
-Preprocessors have been doing this for a while now, and many have already adaptd to the idea of using a preprocessor permanently, but inevitably all these features (available in the standard) will find their way into modern browsers, because nothing is better than developing in native environment, not having to worry about maintenance and reliability of external software.
+CSS Custom Properties, also known as Variables, helping CSS3 devs to fasten up the CSS3 developing process by enabling dynamic functionality.
+Preprocessors have been doing this for a while now.
+Many have already adaptd to the idea of using a preprocessor permanently.
+Still, all these features (available in the standard) will inevitably find their way into modern browsers.
+Nothing is better than developing in native environment, not having to worry about maintenance and reliability of external software.
 A Google Engineer, Philip Walton has taken his valuable time to put together a very insightful piece of work about the new CSS feature, and why the community should embrace such change, and not worry about silly things like syntax appearance.

 Twitter’s Heart Animation in Full CSS

 Twitter has been ALL over the news, and for many good reasons.
-One of those reasons ended up being because Twitter decided to switch up the ‘Favorite’ button with a ‘Love’ icon.
-A very bold move as told by others, but ultimately a necessary move to establish a more community oriented feel around the site, and less specific to certain industries, like technology.
-The announcement was made on one of Twitter’s official accounts, through an animated GIF image that showcased a cool ‘heart splash’ animation accompanied by text, as these things do — a designer by the name of Nicolas Escoffier was interested in seeing whether he would be capable of hacking together a similar animation using just pure CSS3, and guess what — he succeeded, and the community couldn’t be more happy!
+One of those reasons was that Twitter decided to switch up the ‘Favorite’ button with a ‘Love’ icon.
+It is a bold but necessary move to establish a more community-oriented feel around the site.
+The announcement was made on one of Twitter’s official accounts, through an animated GIF image.
+It showcased a cool ‘heart splash’ animation accompanied by text.
+Nicolas Escoffier, a designer, was interested in seeing whether he would be capable of hacking together a similar animation using just pure CSS3, and guess what — he succeeded, and the community couldn’t be more happy!

 Seriously, use icon fonts

-SVG is making the web a better place, even though developers to this day have to take into account the fact that many are still browsing the web from outdated versions of mobile operating systems, and such insight requires of the developer to work extra hard to make things work.
-Although icon fonts are still being learned by others, this feature is becoming very popular in the modern developer markets where devs want to create experiences that are seamless and pleasant to work with.
+SVG is making the web a better place.
+Even though developers have to take into account the fact that many are still browsing the web from outdated versions of mobile operating systems, and such insight requires the developer to work extra hard to make things work.
+Others are still learning icon fonts.
+But, this feature is becoming very popular in the modern developer markets where devs want to create seamless and pleasant experiences to work with.